jathak/dart_scheme/CONTRIBUTING.md

 ### Running the Web App

-You can run the web app with one of the following commands:

-#### `pub serve --web-compiler=dartdevc`

-This hosts a local server at `localhost:8080` using an incremental build that's faster, but may have some behavior differences from the deployed build.
-The app will be rebuilt whenever you make changes to the code and refresh.

-#### `pub serve`

-This also hosts a local server at `localhost:8080`, but using a build that's nearly identical to the deployed one (but without minification).
-Use this if you're testing something that acts weird in the dev compiler or when debugging performance.
-It takes longer to build, and requires rebuilding the whole app when any code is changed.
+To run the web app, you need to install the `webdev` package by running `pub global activate webdev`.

+You can then run the web app with `webdev serve`.
+This uses an incremental compiler that's faster for development, but may have some behavior differences compared to the released version.
+It will usually take a while to build the first time, but all intermediate files are cached on disk, so future builds will be much faster (even if you kill and relaunch the `webdev` process).

+Run `webdev serve --release` to build with the same compiler as the released version.

 ## Repo Organization